-- Placing unreasonable requirements on firms in order for them to qualify to do business. - Requiring unnecessary experience.
+- Placing unreasonable requirements on firms in order for them to qualify to do business. - Requiring unnecessary experience. - No cost-plus-construction contacts must have a not to exceed clause

 SECTION IV

 APPLICATION PROCESS

 A. Request to Submit An Application

 Eligible applicants must submit a letter to DLG's Executive Director of the Office of Federal Grants from the chief executive official requesting an invitation to submit an application.
 The letter must include a description of the proposed project activities to be undertaken, the National Objective to be met, activities to be financed with specific eligibility citation provided, the public benefit to be derived from the proposed activities, projected time table, total project cost, sources of all funds, and any other pertinent information or documentation to support the request.